Russian ex-president says The Times editors are “legitimate targets” after assassination of Moscow’s chemical general

 In a social media post, British Foreign Secretary David Lammy described Medvedev’s remark as a “gangster threat” that “smacks of desperation.”

-A spokesman for the British prime minister’s office said Medvedev’s threats were “simply the latest in a stream of desperate rhetoric coming out of Putin’s government.
+A spokesperson for the British prime minister’s office said Medvedev’s threats were “simply the latest in a stream of desperate rhetoric coming out of Putin’s government.

 “Unlike in Russia, a free press is a cornerstone of our democracy and we take any threats made by Russia incredibly seriously,” he said.

-After meetings in Kyiv, UK Defense Ministry announces new package, including air-defense
+After meetings in Kyiv, UK Defense Ministry announces new package, including air defenses

-Early Thursday morning, after Wednesday’s meetings in Kyiv between Foreign Minister Rustem Umerov and his British counterpart John Healy, the UK announced a £225 million ($286 million) military aid package for Ukraine for 2025, including drones, boats and air defense systems.
+Early Thursday morning, after Foreign Minister Rustem Umerov and his British counterpart John Healy had met in Kyiv on Wednesday, the UK announced a £225 million ($286 million) military aid package for Ukraine for 2025, including drones, boats, and air defense systems.

 “The depths of [Putin’s] miscalculation are clearer than ever, as the brave people of Ukraine continue to defy all expectations with their unbreakable spirit,” Healey said.